matthew-e-brown/cave-story-music/README.md

 ## Prerequisites

-- Node installed
+- Node installed;
-- `ffmpeg` and `ffprobe` installed and on PATH - used for actual conversion and re-encoding
+- `ffmpeg` and `ffprobe` installed and on PATH (used for actual conversion and re-encoding); and
-- Rust & Cargo installed and on PATH - used for converting raw `.org` sound data into PCM format with [Organism][organism]
+- Rust & Cargo installed and on PATH (used for converting raw `.org` sound data into PCM format with [Organism][organism]).

 ## Usage

+1. Clone this repository with submodules.
+    ```
+    git clone --recurse-submodules git@github.com:matthew-e-brown/cave-story-music.git
+    ```
-1. Find all of the source audio files, and put them into their respective directories.
-There are instructions below as to how to find all of the files.
+3. Find all of the source audio files, and put them into their respective directories.
+There are
-2. Run `node convert.js`.
+    [instructions below](#where-to-get-the-audio-files-from) as to how to find all of the files.
+4. Run the script.
+    ```
+    node convert.js
+    ```
-3. Retrieve the `.flac` files from `./flac-output` and convert them to whatever format you want. <sup>[[1]][to-mp3] [[2]][to-aiff]</sup>
+6. Retrieve the `.flac` files from `./flac-output` and convert them to whatever format you want. <sup>[[1]][to-mp3] [[2]][to-aiff]</sup>

 The script and metadata should all have sensible defaults, but you can of course